National Rugby League

-NRL matches are played in Australia and New Zealand from March to October.
-Each team plays 24 matches, with the highest placed team at the end of the regular season awarded the minor premiership.
-This is followed by a finals series contested between the eight highest placed teams from the regular season.
-The season culminates in the premiership-deciding NRL Grand Final, one of Australia's most popular sporting events.
-The winners play the World Club Challenge against the champions of the Super League.
-The reigning premiers are the Penrith Panthers, having won their fourth premiership at the end of the 2022 season.
+Each NRL season typically runs from March to October, with each team playing 24 matches.
+The first-placed team at the end of the regular season are awarded the J. J. Giltinan Shield for winning the minor premiership.
+This is followed by a finals series contested between the top eight placed teams from the regular season, which determines the two teams to compete in the NRL Grand Final held at Stadium Australia.
+The team that wins the match are awarded the Provan-Summons Trophy in recognition for becoming the premiers of the season, and qualifies them to compete in the World Club Challenge against the champions of the English Super League.
+The reigning premiers are the Brisbane Broncos, having won their seventh premiership in the 2025 NRL season.

+As of 2023 the NRL is the richest Rugby league league and overall Rugby league (including rugby union and rugby league) in the world by revenue.
+It is also the 31st richest sports league in the world and the 2nd richest in Australia behind the Australian Football League.

 History

 Origin and establishment

 The New South Wales Rugby League ran the major rugby league competition of New South Wales from its inception in 1908 until 1994.
 Following the introduction of a new format for interstate rugby league, the State of Origin series in 1980, the decade of the 1980s brought about expansion of the NSWRL premiership, with the introduction of commercial sponsorship, the Winfield Cup, and the addition of non-Sydney-based teams, Canberra and Illawarra in 1982.
 Although this move brought more interest in the competition statewide in New South Wales, it would spell the beginning of the demise of some of the traditional Sydney-based clubs as well as having a negative effect on the Brisbane Rugby League premiership.
 Following the 1983 season, Sydney foundation club Newtown Jets were ultimately forced to withdraw from the competition because of financial difficulties.

 Further expansion of the league followed in 1988, with another three teams based outside Sydney introduced to the competition; the Newcastle Knights and the first two Queensland teams, the Brisbane Broncos and Gold Coast-Tweed Giants.
 The Brisbane and Newcastle sides proved to be successful and popular and paved the way towards a push for a truly national competition.

-Although a top-flight league, legally parallel to the NSWRL Premiership until the beginning of the truly national ARL Premiership in 1995, the Brisbane Rugby League's history is not officially recorded by the NRL, and it is considered to have been an equal but unrelated first grade competition from 1922-1994.

 This was attempted in 1995 with control of the premiership passing from the NSWRFL to the Australian Rugby League (ARL), who invited four more teams from outside NSW to participate in 1995.
-Ultimately this competition failed, but in its demise the National Rugby League was born, incorporating the traditional Sydney clubs, successfully coercing the Sydney market to follow the newly created national competition.
+Ultimately this competition failed, but in its demise the National Rugby League was born, incorporating the traditional Sydney clubs, successfully compelling the Sydney market to follow the newly created national competition.